crowdfavorite-mirrors/wp-widget-logic/readme.txt

 Note the extra ';' on the end where there is an explicit 'return'.

+== The 'widget_logic_eval_override' filter ==
+Before the Widget Logic code is evaluated for each widget, the text of the Widget Logic code is passed through this filter.
+If the filter returns a BOOLEAN result, this is used instead to determine if the widget is visible.
+Return TRUE for visible.

 == The 'widget_content' filter ==

 When this option is active (tick the option tickbox at the foot of the widget admin page) you can modify the text displayed by ANY widget from your own theme's functions.php file.
 Hook into the filter with: